bg-wilkesreid/vue-lunata/docs/getting-started.md

 ## Explanation

 The `<lunata-table>` component uses two fundamental props: `items` and `columns`.
 The value of the `items` prop is an array of data which will determine the rows that are listed, and the value of the `columns` prop is an array of objects describing the columns of the table.
+It is also recommended that you specify the primary key of your items by using the `pk` prop.
+See more about how Vue [maintains state](https://vuejs.org/v2/guide/list.html#Maintaining-State).

 ### Items